Waste separation

 - waste you have to separate depending on the size of your location and the amount of waste

-Use our Checklist for separating company waste or our Company waste separation tool to find out more on your company waste management.
-Contact the Waste Management Department Information Desk (RWS Environment) if you need more information on LAP3 and your responsibilities regarding waste separation.
+Use our step-by-step plan for separating company waste or our Company waste separation tool to find out more on your company waste management.
+Do you need more information on the National Waste Management Plan (LAP3) and your responsibilities regarding waste separation?
+You can then contact the Waste Management Department Information Desk (RWS Environment, in Dutch)

 Producer responsibility